spinnaker/spinnaker.github.io/setup/security/authentication/ldap/index.md

 credentials and group memberships.
 Spinnaker uses the standard "*bind*" approach for user authentication.
 This is a fancy way of saying that Gate uses your username and password to login to the LDAP server, and if the connection is successful, you're considered authenticated.
-Note that there is a fair bit of crossover with authorization.
+Note that there is a fair bit of crossover between the authorization and authentication settings.

 ### Notes